Charlotte-Urbanist-Social-Club/bylaws/Clubhouse.md

 within Route 4 of Charlotte
 near either the Blue Line or Gold Line

+⚠️ No gambling allowed in the clubhouse or at Club events.

 ## Space Requirements

 | Item | Square feet |